GrosSacASac/DOM99/CODE_OF_CONDUCT.md

  * Learn

-## Consequences in cased of not expected behaviour
+## Consequences in case of unexpected behaviour

 In addition to notify competent authorities, one may be warned or banned from this community.